majick777/content-sidebars/readme.txt

 nothing at all.
 If you were using a normal text widget it would still output the empty widget (with title etc.) - but with a Discreet Text Widget, if the shortcode returns empty the widget does not output at all.
 So this useful type of widget as been included with Content Sidebars.
-Source: [Hackadelic Discreet Text Widget] (https://wordpress.org/plugins/hackadelic-discreet-text-widget/)
+Credit: [Hackadelic Discreet Text Widget] (https://wordpress.org/plugins/hackadelic-discreet-text-widget/)

 [Content Sidebars Home] (http://wordquest.org/plugins/content-sidebars/) [Support Forum] (http://wordquest.org/quest/quest-category/plugin-support/content-sidebars/)